All Episodes

 It's time for this boondoggle to die.

-President Trump and I will always fight to ensure your tax dollars only go to projects that accomplish great big beautiful things.
+President Trump and I will always fight to ensure your tax dollars only go to projects that accomplish great, big, beautiful things.

-I mean, I mean, how does that even happen?
+I mean, how does that even happen?

 And by the way, you know what's happening in Los Angeles, as long as we're talking about your state?

-And lot Los Angeles is now so rough and tough that tech companies are buying dummies to use as fake homeless people as they test their new delivery robots.
+And Los Angeles is now so rough and tough that tech companies are buying dummies to use as fake homeless people as they test their new delivery robots.

-I mean, this is like an Orwellian dystopian nightmare.
+I mean, this is like an Orwellian, dystopian nightmare.

 I mean, what is going on out there?